 This scholarship is not open to candidates applying for postgraduate certificate or postgraduate diploma courses, part-time courses or non-matriculated courses.

-In order to be considered for this scholarship, you must select the Hill Foundation Scholarship in the University of Oxford Scholarships section of the University of Oxford's graduate application form and submit your application for graduate study by the relevant January deadline for your course (6 or 20 January 2017).
-See the Courses page for the deadline applicable to your course).
+In order to be considered for this scholarship, you must select the Hill Foundation Scholarship in the University of Oxford Scholarships section of the University's graduate application form and submit your application for graduate study by the relevant January deadline for your course (8 or 19 January 2018).
+See the Courses page for the deadline applicable to your course.

 We will use the details you insert in the Qualifications section of the graduate application form to determine your previous education institutions.
 For further details on how to complete this section of the graduate application form, please see the Qualifications section of the graduate application form and also the Technical Help.